What is Priftin?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not take this medicine if you are allergic to rifapentine, rifabutin (Mycobutin), or rifampin (Rifadin, Rifater, Rimactane, Rifamate).
+You should not take Priftin if you are allergic to Priftin, rifabutin (Mycobutin), or rifampin (Rifadin, Rifater, Rimactane, Rifamate).

-To make sure rifapentine is safe for you, tell your doctor if you have:
+To make sure Priftin is safe for you, tell your doctor if you have:

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);